 5. Solid Acacia Wood is Heavy and Hard

-The weight and density are also a potential disadvantage.
+The weight and density are also potential disadvantages.
 While some people love a heavy piece of furniture, others might want a chair or table that is easier to move around their home.

 It’s often desirable for outdoor purposes to have lighter furniture that is quickly brought inside and stored for the winter.
 Of course, not in windy places where the table may take flight!
 In fact, if this matches your situation, I’ve written substantially on how to deal with windy patios!

 As you likely know, acacia wood is more durable than oak, hickory, and maple wood.
 For many people, this is a gigantic boon.
 Naturally, increased durability means that the furniture will last a long time and be resistant to everyday wear and tear.

 How could this possibly be a con?

 The downside comes in if your acacia furniture were to be scratched.
 Because of the durability and density, it would be difficult to remove the blemish.
-Additionally, if you move your patio furniture often this will become major (potentially literal) pain in the neck.
+Additionally, if you move your patio furniture often this will become a major (potentially literal) pain in the neck.

 But jokes aside, acacia is a great wood for your furniture.
 However, like everything, acacia has a few disadvantages.
 You’ll need to watch the sunlight and heat sources around your furniture.
 Also, this wood may need to be oiled from time to time.

 Of course, there are some relative problems as well.
 Due to its exotic status and many benefits, acacia wood is more expensive than typical American hardwoods.
 Also, with acacia furniture, you’re dealing with heavy and dense wood.

 So, that’s some of the downsides of acacia wood.
 You may not be bothered by any of these issues.
 Pros and cons change with each situation, but it always pays to be as informed as possible.